seanfto/m4playground/examples/foo.m4.md

-ne
+1. one

    simply the chars one and newline, this doesn't match any macro(so far), so it's copied to the output as-is.
 2. define(``one',` `ONE')dnl